ArduPilot/ardupilot_wiki/common/source/docs/common-external-leds.rst

 An external LED can be added by connecting it to the autopilot's I2C port or, in 4.0 and later versions, via a GPIO capable pin using the SERVOx_FUNCTION for that output.

 .. note:: On Pixhawk style architecture autopilots which use an IOMCU for the PWM1-8 outputs, only the "AUX" outputs are GPIO capable.
+See :ref:`common-gpios`.
+Note that the same grouping restrictions which apply to setting outputs to different PWM rates and/or DShot, apply to LEDs also since the timer associated with each group of outputs cannot be used for different rates.
+See also  :ref:`common-dshot`

 Connection
 ==========